shabane/affter/Readme.md

-#affter
+# affter

+### descrioption:
-_whene i install a distro on my machine, allways there are a lots of package that i need to install on it. so i decided to write a script to install all packages that i need._
+#### _whene i install a distro on my machine, allways there are a lots of package that i need to install on it. so i decided to write a script to install all packages that i need._

 ### how to use:
 ``` sudo ./affter.sh ```